Csp-Ai/Super-Intelligence/public/README.md

 ### CI Deploys

 1. Generate a token locally using `firebase login:ci`.
-2. Store it as `FIREBASE_TOKEN` in GitHub Actions secrets or as `firebase-ci-token` in Cloud Build's Secret Manager.
+2. Store it as `FIREBASE_TOKEN` in your repository's GitHub Actions secrets (Settings > Secrets and variables > Actions).
+Alternatively, you can store it as
+   `firebase-ci-token` in Cloud Build's Secret Manager.
 3. The CI workflow injects this token so `firebase deploy` runs without interactive login.
 If the token expires, re-run the command above.